peteragility/athena-etl-demo/README.md

   ```

 ## Next steps?
+- Read this [AWS Blog](https://aws.amazon.com/blogs/big-data/extract-transform-and-load-data-into-s3-data-lake-using-ctas-and-insert-into-statements-in-amazon-athena/) on how to perform ETL operations using CTAS (Create Table As Select) and INSERT INTO statements in Athena.
 - Run a self paced [Athena workshop](https://athena-in-action.workshop.aws/20-howtostart/201-self-paced.html).
 - Athena is one of the tools to handle SQL query/ETL on S3's data lake, to learn more on other AWS services like Amazon Redshift, Amazon EMR, can follow [this workshop](https://intro-to-analytics-on-aws.workshop.aws/en/lab-guide/ingest.html).